monchablemelon/organoidSA/README.md

 - Column B) Time Elapsed for Experiment
 - Row A) Name of Sample in 1A
 - Row B) Name of Each Well

+light_abs_k is variable depending on ECM darkness - adjust this to find the optimal constant value per each batch of ECM.